Showing posts with label World War One. Show all posts

 Obituary of Alfred Kent

-Lyon Charles Hugh Lyon (SN 412) was born at Hawksburn and enlisted in Western Australia on September 10, 1914.
-He was 26 and his next of kin, his mother, was living at Harkaway.
+Lyon Charles Hugh (SN 412) was born at Hawksburn and enlisted in Western Australia on September 10, 1914.
+He was 26 and his next of kin was initially his father George of Harkaway, and later his mother Kate.
 Lieutenant Lyon was part of the Camel Corp and was Killed in Action on November 7, 1917 in Palestine.
+Charles is also remembered on the Harkaway Avenue of Honour, see here; and also attended Geelong Grammar, you can see their tribute here

 Charles Lyon